Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we discussed the duality of the four dimensional $U(1)$ Maxwell theory.
-Remarkably, the ultra-local action poses the exact $\mathrm{SL}(2,\mathbb{Z})$-duality.
+Remarkably, the ultra-local action possesses the exact $\mathrm{SL}(2,\mathbb{Z})$-duality.
 We also clarified the $\mathrm{SL}(2,\mathbb{Z})$-structure of the dyonic Wilson loops.
 The structure is closer to that found in the non-spin Maxwell theory rather than Maxwell theory on spin manifolds.
-That is because the $\theta$-term can take a half integer value in the presence of the magnetic Wilson loop.
+That is because the $\theta$-term can take half-integer values in the presence of the magnetic Wilson loop.

+As discussed in Ref.~\cite{Anosova:2022cjm}, the $\mathrm{SL}(2,\mathbb{Z})$ structure may provide a possible strategy for mitigating the complex action problem associated with the $\theta$ term by mapping the theory to a duality frame.
+If the theory is mapped to a duality frame with $\theta=0$, the $\theta$ term is eliminated.
+In this duality frame, the non-ultra-locality present in Ref.~\cite{Anosova:2022cjm} also disappears, and Monte Carlo simulations can be performed using an ultra-local action.
+Therefore, the present ultra-local formulation does not directly improve the efficiency of Monte Carlo simulations.
+Rather, its main advantage is that it establishes the relation between different duality frames exactly at finite lattice spacing, providing a rigorous foundation for applying duality transformations to the study of the complex action problem.

 We are interested in $\mathrm{SL}(2,\mathbb{Z})$-duality in the canonical formalism.
 The Hamiltonian of Maxwell theory in the modified Villain formulation is discussed in \cite{Fazza:2022fss}, where the $\mathcal{S}$-duality was also analyzed.
 The $\mathcal{S}$-transformation can be described by a canonical transformation \cite{Lozano:1995aq} and exchanges electric and magnetic fields.
 On the other hand, the $\mathcal{T}$-transformation is defined in terms of a Chern-Simons term, which is the boundary term of the topological charge.
 Once the $\mathcal{S}$- and $\mathcal{T}$-transformations have been defined, we can clarify the resulting $\mathrm{SL}(2,\mathbb{Z})$-structure.
 We are currently working on this problem.